Check out our Webinars -- virtual info sessions to learn about the SI: ewh.org/webinars.

 5. Do participants get to pick which country they work in or is it assigned?

+Through the Nicaragua/Tanzania/Rwanda SI application, you can apply to 1, 2, or all 3 programs.
 When filling out the application, you can indicate which program you prefer or require.
-In most cases, students are selected for the program for which they indicated preference.
+In most cases, participants are selected for the program for which they indicated preference.
+For the other programs, you must be either a student of a specific school or an EWH alumni to attend.

-6. I won’t be able to participate in some of the summer because I have a family commitment.
+6. I won’t be able to participate in some of the program because I have a family commitment.
 Is that OK?

 No. If you cannot be part of the program from the first day to the last, then you cannot participate.

-7. What is the Summer Institute looking for in a student?
+7. What is EWH looking for in a participant?
 How does GPA and academic background factor into the selection process?

-Because the Summer Institute is such a unique program situated in challenging, cross-cultural contexts, GPA will not be the biggest indicator of success.
+Because the Summer & January Institutes are such a unique program situated in challenging, cross-cultural contexts, GPA will not be the biggest indicator of success.
 Other factors, including maturity and flexibility, play an integral role in one’s success, more so than simply good grades or even one’s chosen academic discipline.

-8. Is the Summer Institute only for engineers?
+8. Is the Summer/January Institute only for engineers?

-If you fulfill all of the course requirements for the Summer Institute, it does not matter if you are an engineer.
-We have had students who are not engineers actually be more successful than the engineers themselves!
+If you fulfill all of the course requirements, it does not matter if you are an engineer.
+We have had participants who are not engineers actually be more successful than the engineers themselves!
 Do not let the fact that you’re not an engineer dissuade you from applying!

 9. Do I need to be a member of an EWH university chapter to apply?